Homemade Baileys Irish Cream is cheap, so easy, and so tasty to make right in your own kitchen that you’ll never want to

 Which Whiskey Should I Use, and How Much?

-Well, the original Baileys Irish Cream is made with… wait for it… Irish whiskey.
+Well, the original Baileys Irish Cream recipe is made with… wait for it… Irish whiskey.
 So if you want to make something that is as close as possible to that familiar flavor, you should start there.
 But, I’m not convinced that the brand of Irish whiskey you buy has much of an effect on the overall flavor of the drink.

 People pay more for fancier whiskeys because they have a lot of delicate, subtle flavors.
-But after you’ve dumped in as much sugar, chocolate, and cream as we are doing here, you aren’t going to taste those expensive flavors anyway.
+But after you’ve dumped in as much sugar, chocolate, and cream as this recipe requires, you aren’t going to taste those expensive flavors anyway.

 I have heard from some of my loyal readers that the 1 2/3 cup of whiskey (400 ml) called for in my recipe is too much.
 If that’s you, then just use less of it.
 There is no shame in liking the lighter version of something.

 I have noticed that after a bottle of homemade Baileys mellows in my refrigerator for a week or so, some of the more pungent liquor-y flavors go away.
 If you feel like your mixture is too strong, let it sit for a while and see if it’s better.

 Do I Need to Use Real Cream?
 What If I’m Lactose Intolerant or a Vegan?